– General Introduction –

 Despite all her success on Stars, she doesn’t actually have any WCOOP (World Championship of Online Poker) titles.
 Her highest finish in that famous online tournament series is 11th – she got that score in a $5,200 PLO event and earned $23,978 for it.

 She started playing on partypoker in 2016.
-She uses the same moniker, krissyb24 there too.
+She uses the same moniker, krissyb24, in that online room as well.
 Her first cash on that account is a humble $45 she got after finishing 83rd in $22 tourney.

 Later that year, in December 2018, she won a $2,600 buy-in tournament for which she got $54,138.
 She managed to top a field of 71 players.
 She also has first place finish in a POWERFEST event – POWERFEST is partypoker’s semi-annual tournament series, much akin to PokerStars’ WCOOP and SCOOP.
 In September 2018, she won the $215 PKO POWERFEST event for $21,898.